Insulin-like Growth Factor-1 (IGF-1)

 Insulin-like growth factor-1 (IGF-1) is a hormone that, along with growth hormone (GH), helps promote normal bone and tissue growth and development.
 The test measures the amount of IGF-1 in the blood.

-IGF-1 deficiencies early in life, usually the result of GH deficiency, can inhibit bone growth and overall development and can result in a child with a shorter than normal stature.
+IGF-1 deficiencies can inhibit bone growth and overall growth development, resulting in a child with a shorter than normal stature.
 In adults, decreased production can lead to low bone density, less muscle mass, and altered lipid levels.
-However, testing for IGF-1 deficiency, or GH deficiency, is not routine in adults who have decreased bone density and/or muscle strength or increased lipids.
-GH deficiency and consequent IGF-1 deficiency is a very rare cause of these disorders.
+However, testing for IGF-1 deficiency or GH deficiency is not routinely done in adults who have decreased bone density and/or muscle strength or increased lipids.
+GH deficiency and consequently IGF-1 deficiency is a very rare cause of these disorders.

-A test for insulin-like growth factor-1 (IGF-1) may be used to help:
+A test for insulin-like growth factor-1 (IGF-1) may be used along with growth hormone (GH) testing to help:

-- Identify growth hormone (GH) deficiency; it is not diagnostic of a GH deficiency but may be ordered along with GH stimulation tests to offer additional information.
+- Identify GH deficiency; it is not diagnostic of a GH deficiency but may be ordered along with GH stimulation tests (see the Common Questions section).

 - As follow-up to abnormal results on other hormone tests